Artemis6425/GameShuffler/README.md

 ### OBS Setup

 If you want your stream to have an "INSTANCES LEFT" text box, do the few steps below:
+1. In the `options.ini` file, change the `obsText` to be whatever you want.
+By default, it'll say `INSTANCES LEFT: x` but you can change it to whatever you'd like.
+Some decent suggestions are `RACES LEFT` and `STARS LEFT`.
 1. Add a text source to your layout and name it whatever you want.
 1. Instead of writing your own text, click "Read from file".
 1. Click "Browse" and locate the "OBS Text.txt" file that is in the program folder.
 It's that easy!